 The Commission shall hold an annual en banc hearing or other proceeding to provide all stakeholders, such as utilities, other covered entities, members of the public, community-based organizations, and eligible suppliers under the Commission's Supplier Diversity Program the opportunity to share ideas and make recommendations for effectively implementing legislative policy under Pub.
 Util.
-Code §366.2 and §§ 8281 through 8286 and this General Order.
+Code § 366.2 and §§ 8281-8286 and this General Order.
 The Commission's staff shall provide notice of the annual en banc broadly, including to the service list for the most recent proceeding pertaining to General Order 156 and any service lists pertaining to related topics.
+Notice shall also appear on the Commission's Daily Calendar.